jamesbowman/termdriver2/firmware/README.md

 The resulting `td2.uf2` and `td2.elf` binaries will appear in the build directory.

-To load `td2.uf2` on the TermDriver2 hardware, the easiest way is to reset the TermDriver to UF2 bootloader mode, as described in the [user Guide](https://termdriver.com/termdriver2.pdf).
+To load `td2.uf2` on the TermDriver2 hardware, the easiest way is to reset the TermDriver to UF2 bootloader mode, as described in the [User Guide](https://termdriver.com/termdriver2.pdf).

 You can do this by hand, or
 use the script in `demos/reset_to_uf2.py` that puts the TermDriver into UF2 bootloader mode, e.g.